 1991-92 Frances A. Skoczylas (Toronto)

 1990-91 Thomas Goud (Toronto)

 1988-89 Carol Gordon (McMaster)

 The Crake Traveling Scholarship For Summer Study in Greece or Italy

-This scholarship is awarded annually to a second or third year student in Classics at Mount Allison.
-The award has an approximate value of $6000 and covers the cost of return airfare, room and board, and tuition for a summer programme recognized by the Department of Classics.
-Qualified students should consult the Head of the Department before the end of the Fall term.
+This scholarship is awarded annually to a second or third year student in classics at Mount Allison.
+The award has an approximate value of $6,000 and covers the cost of return airfare, room and board, and tuition for a summer program recognized by the Department of Classics.
+Qualified students should consult the head of the Department before the end of the fall term.

-The deadline for this year's competition has passed.
+The deadline for this year's competition is January 31, 2024.